balakarthikeyan/notes/laravel-DI.md

-# What is Laravel?

-Laravel is one of the most popular, highly used, open-source modern web application framework.
-It provides unique features like Eloquent ORM, Query builder ,Homestead which are the modern features, only present in Laravel.
-I like Laravel because of its unique architectural design.Behind the scene Laravel uses different design pattern such as Singleton, Factory, Builder, Facade, Strategy, Provider, Proxy etc.

 # Dependency Inversion
+Laravel uses different design pattern such as Singleton, Factory, Builder, Facade, Strategy, Provider, Proxy etc.
 Dependency Inversion Principle it will help us to understand why we need IoC Container High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions.